wp-plugins/relevanssi/readme.txt

 == Changelog ==

 = 3.0 =
+* AFTER UPGRADING FROM 2.9.14: Make sure you deactivate and reactivate Relevanssi in order to make the database changes happen.
 * WORD OF WARNING: This is a major update, with lots of changes as you can see, and since I couldn't find any beta testers to help test it out, consider this a beta release, with bugs probable.
 * The database has been updated to match the more advanced structure in Relevanssi Premium.
 This requires a re-indexing of the database.
 * The indexing process is more efficient now.